Strong-AI-Lab/emotion/README.md

 processing.

+# Examples
+See the `examples` directory for examples.

 # Papers
 Papers that we have published will have associated code in the `papers` directory.
 See [`papers/README.md`](papers/README.md) for more